Developer Reference

 ${quarkus.github-app.instance-endpoint}

-The GraphQL API endpoint.
 Defaults to the public github.com instance GraphQL endpoint.

 Environment variable: QUARKUS_GITHUB_APP_GRAPHQL_API_ENDPOINT